 Finding people who buy similar stuff

-Made By Factory are a Digital Agency in Manchester.
-We are badged Google Partners.
+Made By Factory is a Digital Agency in Manchester, Manchester.
+We are Google Partners.
 Call us on 0161 826 1222.
-Or drop us a line at email@example.com and speak to one of our Google AdWords experts today.
+Or drop us a line at firstname.lastname@example.org and speak to one of our Google AdWords experts today.